sunwoo604/streetwatch/README.md

 ### Credentials
 Store credentials in `.env` file and load using [python-dotenv](https://pypi.org/project/python-dotenv/).

+### Additional Files
+Add `joshua_structures.json` file located in the HDSI Capstone 2023-2024 Sharepoint Documents/Data folder to the data directory.
+This is necessary to run `joshua.py`.

 ### Training Data
 Create training data by running the following after setup is complete:
 ```